Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 We drove randomly along deserted gravel

 and sand roads.
-It was less crowded than Etosha and we smelled
+It was less crowded than Etosha... we didn’t

-meet anyone.
+meet anyone on the first day.
 Apart from hyppos.
 The campsite (arguably the best of our travel itinerary) was actually just an area of the jungle, near

 the river, where camping was legal.
 We saw monkeys and elephants,